 Since its founding, CLRJ has emerged as an important state level actor and has a growing profile at the national level.
 CLRJ has evolved to be the leading California-based Latina Reproductive Justice organization, and is the only California-based, statewide advocacy organization whose mission focuses specifically on promoting Latinas’ Reproductive Justice through policy advocacy, combined with community-informed research, community mobilization, alliance-building, leadership development and long-term movement-building strategies.
 On the national level, CLRJ also serves as a recognized leader in promoting a vibrant Reproductive Justice Movement on behalf of the most underserved Latinas, low-income women of color, immigrant women and their communities.

-As we move into our tenth year of operations, we expect for CLRJ to move into a new phase of organizational accomplishments and growth, and ignite the Reproductive Justice Movement to advance Latinas’ reproductive health and justice.
-We invite you to join us in celebrating CLRJ’s established strong track record, and partner with us to achieve Reproductive Justice!
+As we move into our tenth year” change to “With over a decade in operation, CLRJ is moving into a new phase of organizational accomplishments and growth. while continuing to ignite the Reproductive Justice Movement to advance Latinas’/xs’ reproductive health and justice.